 Al Ain Ahlia Insurance Company P.S.C. (the "Company") is incorporated in Abu Dhabi with limited liability by Law No. (18) of 1975.
 Al Ain Ahlia Insurance Company P.S.C. is registered as a public shareholding company in accordance with the Federal Law No. (32) of 2021.
 The Company is subject to the regulations of the U.A.E.
-Federal Law No. (48) of 2023 (previously Federal Law No. 6 of 2007, as amended), concerning Financial Regulations of Insurance Companies issued by the Central Bank of UAE and regulation of its operations and is registered in the Insurance Companies Register of the Central Bank of the UAE, under registration number 7.
+Federal Law No. (48) of 2023 (previously Federal Law No. 6 of 2007, as amended), issued by the Central Bank of UAE and is registered in the Insurance Companies Register of the Central Bank of the UAE, under registration number 3.

-These financial statements have been prepared in accordance with the requirements of the applicable laws and regulations, including the UAE Federal Law No. (32) of 2021.
+These consolidated financial statements have been prepared in accordance with the requirements of the applicable laws and regulations, including the UAE Federal Law No. (32) of 2021.